 11.7 We do not accept safeguarding responsibility for participants under 18 without completed participation enrolment forms signed by a parent/guardian.
 We reserve the right to refuse admittance to an activity without a completed form.

-Customer complaints should be made as soon as possible to our staff when you are with us; or later in writing to our address above, or via our website.
+Customer complaints should be made as soon as possible to our staff when you are with us; or later in writing (or email) to the following address.

 Midlands Arts Centre

 Cannon Hill Park Birmingham